-Figure 9 presents the DIC mapped strain (ε{xy}) frames taken at 30 mins, 8 and 21 hours during drying for RP, SP and SPG.
+Figure 9 presents the DIC mapped strain (ε{xy}) frames taken at 30 min, 8 and 21 h during drying for RP, SP and SPG.
 These images are considered representative and were selected to provide a visual description of the differences the two species groups (hardwoods and softwoods) experience in regard to strain development during accelerated aging.
-These times have been selected as representative of the initial, mid and final drying stages in terms of MC change according to the data plotted in Figure 8.
+These times have been selected as representative of the initial, mid and final drying stages in terms of MC change according to the data plotted in Fig. 8.
+No major differences in strain development were observed between the two adhesives for the three species and thus only PUR images are presented in Fig. 9.
 It is noted that as cracks developed in the samples, the DIC showed high strain data around the cracks which do not represent the actual strain value in the material.
 Indeed, the software calculates the strain over a speckled area which include the crack opening, leading to unrealistic strain value at these locations, but it represents a useful tool to visualise the crack locations.
-From the images shown in Figure 9, delamination can be seen for the RP and SPG samples with some level of delamination noted in SP.
-Cracks developing in the timber itself along the tangential grain direction can also been seen.
+From the images shown in Fig. 9, delamination can be seen for the RP and SPG samples with some level of delamination noted in SP.
+Cracks developing in the timber itself along the tangential grain direction can also be seen.
 The level of strain in the RP samples, representative of the level of crack opening, at the end of the drying process appears greatest at the 1st and 2nd gluelines, i.e., the gluelines closest to the drying fan (see also extensometer readings hereafter).
-The SPG samples presented delamination at the 8 hour point (Figure 9h) with minimal visual difference between the 8 (Figure 9h) and 21 (Figure 9i) hour images.
+The SPG samples presented delamination at the 8 h point (Fig. 9h) with minimal visual difference between the 8 (Fig. 9h) and 21 (Fig. 9i) hour images.

-In some instances, the delamination caused continuous too much separation along the glueline which the DIC could no longer track (resulting in the areas no longer covered by the strain mapping field of view).
-When delamination developed, in all cases it was found to initiate at the edges of the glueline and propagate towards the centre of the samples (specifically notable in Figure 9b and Figure 9c).
-This was found consistent for all samples showing delamination however the time at which delamination began varied as detailed later with the analysis of the extensioneters.
+In some instances, the delamination caused continuously too much separation along the glueline which the DIC could no longer track (resulting in the areas no longer covered by the strain mapping field of view).
+When delamination developed, in all cases it was found to initiate at the edges of the glueline and propagate towards the centre of the samples (specifically notable in Fig. 9b, c).
+This was found consistent for all samples showing delamination however the time at which delamination began varied as detailed later with the analysis of the extensometers.